 Take your book game to the next level

 Reading before bed isn’t a novel concept (ha!), but there are special books out there designed to induce sleep.
 Dozy Bear and the Secret of Sleep truly teaches your child how to relax and fall asleep.
 It uses rhythmic prose, artful design that mimics the colors of the transition of dusk to dark, and includes lines like “Deep, long breaths, innn – and – ouuuuuuut, inn – and – ouuuuuuut, innn – and – ouuuuuuut.

 As you read the book you realize how many tricks and techniques there are to learning how to wind down and go to sleep that we just acquire over time (or don’t) so I love that it’s all compiled in a sweet, gentle book so kids have these tools right from the get go.
 You can also read more about it here.

 No guarantees it won’t also work on you, so get your affairs in order before cracking the (book) spine, ya hear?

 Just as with any kid advice, not all of this (or any of this) will work for everyone.
-But these tips are simple enough and affordable enough to at least give them a shot before busting out the big guns (read: wine and ear plugs).
-Good luck, my fellow not-sleepers!
+But these sleep training tips are simple enough and affordable enough to at least give them a shot before busting out the big guns (read: wine and ear plugs).
+Good luck, my fellow non-sleepers!
 Sending restful thoughts your way.